What is a Battery?

-Primary batteries are the batteries which are designed to be used until exhaustion of energy then they are discarded.
+Primary batteries are the batteries that are designed to be used until exhaustion of energy then they are discarded.
 Their chemical reactions are generally not reversible.
 That is why, they cannot be recharged.
 When the supply of reactants in the battery is exhausted, the battery stops producing current and the battery becomes useless.
 Examples of primary batteries are zinc-carbon batteries and alkaline batteries.

 - What are secondary batteries?

 Secondary batteries are the batteries that can be recharged.
 So, their chemical reactions can be reversed by supplying electric current to the cell.
 This leads to the re-generation of the original chemical reactants.
 So, they can be recharged and used again number of times.
-Some of the examples of secondary batteries are lead-acid batteries and lithium-ion batteries.
+Some of examples of secondary batteries are lead-acid batteries and lithium-ion batteries.

 - What is Lithium-ion Battery?